terryaney/Documentation.Camelot/KatApp.Vue.md

 Property Type: `(index: number) => Array<{ key: string; text: string; }>`;
 Given an input index, gets the array of items to use when the rendered input is built from a list.

-The list can by provided by the RBL Framework calculation.
+The list can by provided by the RBLe Framework calculation.

 Returns value based on following precedence:

-1. Get the RBL Framework calculation table where the name is provided in `rbl-input.list`
+1. Get the RBLe Framework calculation table where the name is provided in `rbl-input.list`
-1. Get the RBL Framework calculation table where the name is provided in `rbl-listcontrol.value`
+1. Get the RBLe Framework calculation table where the name is provided in `rbl-listcontrol.value`
 1. `[]` if no list is provided.

 #### IKaInputGroupScope.prefix